What is roof

 Repair minor issues

-Address any minor issues, such as replacing a few damaged shingles or resealing flashing, to prevent them from becoming larger problems.
+Address any minor issues, such as replacing a few missing shingles, as soon as possible to prevent further damage.

 Frequently Asked Questions